 Under the RRCEA, we support businesses to comply with individual producer responsibility (IPR) requirements for producers of Tires, Batteries, Information Technology, Telecommunications, and Audio-visual (ITT/AV) equipment, Hazardous and Special Products, Lighting and Blue Box materials, including undertaking enforcement actions when required.

 In 2019, our mandate under the RRCEA was changed to provide digital reporting services for a wider range of waste and resource recovery programs beyond producer responsibility, including developing and operating the Excess Soil Registry and the Hazardous Waste Program Registry.
 The Ministry of the Environment, Conservation and Parks will continue to conduct compliance and enforcement activities for the excess soil and industrial and liquid hazardous waste management programs.

 Our responsibilities include:

-- Approving wind up plans developed by industry funding organizations and overseeing their implementation.
+- Overseeing the wind up of industry funding organizations

 A circular economy today for a waste-free tomorrow.